gyzhao21/drugmatrix/README.md

 # DrugMatrix ApicalXOmics
-DrugMatrix ApicalXOmics is an application for iscovering genes associated with phenotypical changes (i.e., histopathologies, clinical pathologies, and organ weight changes) from DrugMatrix database.
+DrugMatrix ApicalXOmics is an application for discovering genes associated with phenotypical changes (i.e., histopathologies, clinical pathologies, and organ weight changes) from DrugMatrix database.

 # Toxicogenomics and DrugMatrix Database
 Toxicogenomics is the study of how genes and proteins respond to toxic substances, providing valuable insights into the molecular mechanisms behind adverse drug reactions and environmental toxicity.
 It explores how exposure to toxicants influences gene expression and the resulting biological effects (i.e., histopatholgy, clinical pathology, and organ weight change).